themoritz/herculus/doc/docs/guides/app.md

   tells us whether it should be included in the list we are computing.
 There are three conditions that all need to be met (so we are combining them with the "and" operator `&&`):
-    1. The item's date needs to be larger or equal than the start of the period of the current bill (where "larger" means later).
+    1. The item's date needs to be larger than or equal to the start of the period of the current bill (where "larger" means later).
 Keep in mind that the formula is evaluated for every cell in the column, which in this case represents a bill.
-    2. The item's date needs to be less or equal than the end of the period we are considering.
+    2. The item's date needs to be less than or equal to the end of the period we are considering.
     3. The client that is selected in the item is the same as the client that the current bill is for.